jonlpersson/ed-latimore/site/_posts/2021-09-08-how-to-meet-women.md

 When I was a single man, I developed a framework for [picking hobbies to meet women](https://edlatimore.com/hobbies-to-meet-women/).
 It’s simply not enough to make a lot of money and work out like a mad man.
 Those things definitely won't hurt, but they also won’t get you a great girl on their own.

+{% include widgets/summary.html id="Attractive-Man" %}

 ## Quiet the judgemental, fear-fuelled monkey part of your brain

 If you want to approach more women, you need to be able to control your self-talk.
-Persistent negative self-talk is the easiest way to ruin your health<sup id="fnref:2" role="doc-noteref"><a class="footnote" rel="footnote" href="#fn:2">2</a></sup> and never get anywhere in life.
+Persistent negative self-talk is the easiest way to ruin your health<sup><a class="footnote" rel="footnote" href="#fn:2">2</a></sup> and never get anywhere in life.
 It undermines your confidence, which turns you into a person not many people want to be around.

 That voice is fueled by social media, all your external input, and how you were raised.
 It’s your fear threatening to take the wheel.
 Don’t let it.